Incandescent light bulb ban: Environmental and health concerns

 CFLs, like all fluorescent lamps, contain small amounts of mercury, as both vapor and droplets inside the glass tubing, averaging 4.0 mg per bulb.
 The inclusion of liquid mercury is specifically prohibited from other domestic products in some jurisdictions, notably Europe.
 Safe cleanup of broken compact fluorescent lamps is different from cleanup of conventional broken glass or incandescent bulbs.
 After a proper cleanup, any potential short term exposure offers no significant health risks to adults, including pregnant women, or to children.
-If all electricity was generated by a coal power plant (which produce about half the electricity the U.S. consumes) and fluorescent light bulbs were all recycled with no mercury being lost, nearly 75% less mercury could be released in power plant emissions if incandescent bulbs were replaced by fluorescents, and with significantly less total mercury release even if no recycling occurred.
+If all electricity was generated by a coal power plant (which produce about half the electricity the US consumes) and fluorescent light bulbs were all recycled with no mercury being lost, nearly 75% less mercury could be released in power plant emissions if incandescent bulbs were replaced by fluorescents, and with significantly less total mercury release even if no recycling occurred.
 However, a concern is that broken bulbs will introduce the mercury directly into a populated indoor area.
 Though more recent analysis indicates that the concerns about mercury release from broken bulbs may be overstated, and can be ameliorated by taking a few simple steps.

 No mercury is used in the manufacturing of LED lamps, a different technology replacement for incandescent lamps.
 In addition, LED lamps do not require warmup time in cold weather, and in fact, perform better in colder temperatures, making them an excellent choice for use in cold locations, such as refrigeration units.